 Rectangular Dining Tables

-Ideally, a table with this shape should be between 36” to 42” across.
-Narrower rectangles can work well in a narrow room.
-If the table is any narrower than 36”, you may find it difficult to fit place settings on both sides and also have enough room for food on the table.
-If you do prefer to have such a narrow table, you might want to consider placing the food on a sideboard, so guests can help themselves before sitting down.
+Ideally, a rectangular table should be between 36 inches to 42 inches wide.
+Narrower rectangles can work well in a narrow room, but if the table is any narrower than 36 inches, you may find it difficult to fit place settings on both sides and enough room for food on the table.
+If you do prefer to have a narrow table, you might want to consider placing the food on a sideboard or buffet table, so guests can help themselves before sitting down.

 Square Dining Tables